Siegel modular variety: Construction

 The Siegel modular variety Ag, which parametrize principally polarized abelian varieties of dimension g, can be constructed as the complex analytic spaces constructed as the quotient of the Siegel upper half-space of degree g by the action of a symplectic group.
 Complex analytic spaces have naturally associated algebraic varieties by Serre's GAGA.

 The Siegel modular variety Ag(n), which parametrize principally polarized abelian varieties of dimension g with a level n-structure, arises as the quotient of the Siegel upper half-space by the action of the principal congruence subgroup of level n of a symplectic group.

 A Siegel modular variety may also be constructed as a Shimura variety defined by the Shimura datum associated to a symplectic vector space.

 Properties

 The Siegel modular variety Ag has dimension g(g + 1)/2.
 Furthermore, it was shown by Yung-Sheng Tai, Eberhard Freitag, and David Mumford that Ag is of general type when g ≥ 7.

 Siegel modular varieties can be compactified to obtain projective varieties.
 In particular, a compactification of A2(2) is birationally equivalent to the Segre cubic which is in fact rational.
 Similarly, a compactification of A2(3) is birationally equivalent to the Burkhardt quartic which is also rational.
 Another Siegel modular variety, denoted A1,3(2), has a compactification that is birationally equivalent to the Barth–Nieto quintic which is birationally equivalent to a modular Calabi–Yau manifold with Kodaira dimension zero.

+Siegel modular varieties cannot be anabelian.